victor-alago/Software-Integration-HW/README.md

 # How to run:
- - 'npm run start-development' to run in development server (dedicated db and port)
+ - 'npm run start:development' to run in development server (dedicated db and port)
- - 'npm run start-release' to run in release server
+ - 'npm run start:release' to run in release server
- - 'npm run start-production' to run in production server
+ - 'npm run start:production' to run in production server

  Refer to package.json.
 Thanks!!!!